-- 41. Employees are able to register with F&H Rewards, provided by Reward Gateway, which is a voluntary online platform providing access to discounts for high street / online shopping, holidays, insurance and household goods. - 42.
-As part of the F&H Rewards scheme, employees are able to participate in a salary sacrifice scheme for the purchase of bicycles under a 'Cycle to Work' scheme and the purchase of white goods and electronics under the 'SmartTech' scheme.
+41. Employees are able to register with F&H Rewards, provided by Reward Gateway, which is a voluntary online platform providing access to discounts for high street / online shopping, holidays, insurance and household goods.

-- 43. At the time of writing, a salary sacrifice car lease scheme within F&H Rewards is also being launched to employees during the 2022/23 financial year. - 44.
+- 42. As part of the F&H Rewards scheme, employees are able to participate in a salary sacrifice scheme for the purchase of bicycles under a 'Cycle to Work' scheme and the purchase of white goods and electronics under the 'SmartTech' scheme. - 43.
+During the 2022/23 financial year a new salary sacrifice car lease scheme was successfully launched to employees via the F&H Rewards scheme in conjunction with Tusker.
+The scheme focusses purely on electric and hybrid vehicles. - 44.
 These salary sacrifice schemes and their operation are regulated by HM Revenues and Customs and there are strict rules around the management of the schemes.
 The schemes permit employees to 'sacrifice' part of their salary in exchange for a benefit.
 This means that tax and national insurance are not paid on the amount sacrificed effectively reducing the cost of the benefit to the employee.
 These schemes are open to all employees at the council with the proviso that their salary exceeds the National Minimum Wage after the deduction.